SachiD123/sachini-data-portfolio/README.md

-# 💻 Data Analyst | BI Consultant | Data Science and ML Enthusiast
+# 💻 Data Analyst | Data Science and ML Enthusiast

 Welcome to my GitHub portfolio — a curated collection of my data projects that combine strong **business understanding**, **technical execution**, and **storytelling through insights**.